 Meanwhile, in another part of the chamber, another group of the usual suspects gathers……………………

-Brutus Swannius(Swan): I regret to say it, lads (glances apologetically to Cinna (Wong) who is miffed by his lack of gender recognition skills), but I think we will have to take action soon to rid ourselves of our “noble” Caesar!
-Friends, if Julia cannot convince the plebeians of my magnificent mathematical skills and my brilliant Carbonis tax plan, we are done for!
-And we all know what that would mean- that vile and most hated Marcus Antonius (Abbott) will become Caesar and we will be consigned to the dustbin of history quicker than you can say “Mundi Pecunia Articulus”(Global Financial Crisis)!
-It’s all Antonius’ (Abbott) fault that we find ourselves in this quagmire.
+Brutus Swannius(Swan): I regret to say it, lads (glances apologetically to Cinna (Wong) who is miffed by his lack of gender recognition skills), but I think we will have to soon take action to rid ourselves of our glorious and fearless leader!
+Friends, if Caesar cannot convince the plebeians of my magnificent mathematical skills and my brilliant Carbonis tax plan, then we are surely done for!
+And we all know what that would mean: that the vile and hated Marcus Antonius (Abbott) will become the new Caesar and then we will be consigned to the dustbin of history quicker than you can say “Mundi Pecunia Articulus”(Global Financial Crisis)!
+It is clearly all Antonius’ (Abbott) fault that we find ourselves in this quagmire.
 If only he wouldn’t keep pointing out our deficiencies, the swine!
 Ooohh, I hate that man so much!

 Metallus Cimber(Garrett): Oh, for god sake, Casca (Shorten)!
 Everyone knows you just can’t wait to usurp the throne.
-And you need more than just ruthless ambition and a lack of moral fibre for that lofty position- you need real charisma.
+And you need more than just ruthless ambition and a lack of a moral compass for that lofty position- you need real charisma to appeal to the masses.
 You can’t be serious if you think that a gormless non-entity like you is even remotely Caesar material, mate.
 I hate to mention it but, in case you hadn’t noticed, you’re the very definition of a “faceless man”!
-You are so completely transparent, and in more ways than one!
+You are so utterly transparent, and in more ways than one!
 Even Decimus (Crean) here has a more vibrant, charismatic personality than you, shorty, and he’s as plain as a plank.

-Casca(Shorten):(speaking over Decimus, barely noticing he was speaking) Look, I’ve got dibbs on this Caesar job, I’m telling you!
+Casca(Shorten):(speaking over Decimus, barely noticing he was speaking) Look, I tell you I’ve got dibbs on this Caesar job!
 I claimed it first, and so it’s MY turn (petulantly).
 And besides, how many friggin’ leaders do I have to get rid of, for chrissake?
-That Macbeth made it all look so easy when he ascended to the throne through backstabbing and subterfuge.
+That bastard Macbeth made it all look so easy when he ascended to the throne through backstabbing and subterfuge.
 What made him so special?
 I’ve schmoozed at every opportunity, kissed up to the right people, feigned every emotion, pretended to be compassionate and caring, even went to the trouble of turning up at the odd disaster just for a photo op cameo appearance- what else can a man possibly be expected to do to get ahead in this business?
 I tell you, it never quite turns out like the storybooks say, does it?
-Anyway, my mother-in-law Quentinia is the Praetor,58 and she agrees that I’m well and truly overdue for a leadership role.
+Anyway, my mother-in-law Quentinia is the Praetor,58 and she has stated quite often that I’m well and truly overdue for a leadership role.
 And I wouldn’t argue with her if I were you.
 Not if you know what’s good for you, that is!